 Investment purchases are recorded at cost and contributions to the Organization are recorded at their fair values on the date of contribution.
 Investments are reported at their fair value in the statement of financial position and change in fair value is included in the statement of activities.
-Net investment return consists of interest and dividend income, realized and unrealized gains and losses, and capital gains and losses less investment management fees.
+Net investment (loss) income consists of interest and dividend income, realized and unrealized gains and losses, and capital gains and losses, net of investment management fees.